 These days, I do not post very often. 🙂

 When I blog enough to know which are my top posts, I’ll include them here.
 But according to friends and church members, my most popular sermon series include these:

 - Success Story

 - Three In One (messages on the Trinity)

 “Who Are You?” (the Stalker Version)

 I was raised in LA where I attended UCLA.
 While in college I met Karen, my future wife.
 We have three sons, all attending public schools in our great city of Medford.

 We moved to the Boston area in 2001 because I joined the staff at my current church.
-If you think I’ve been at my church a long time, consider that the other pastors started serving at BCEC since 1995, 1991, 1987, and 1977 respectively!

 I love reading, efficiency, creativity, innovation, tradition, and logic.
 My hobbies include reading, being efficient, being creative… er, playing video games, learning Krav Maga, and spending time with my family.